 Twenty-First Century Leadership

-The leader of the past – what I’ll call the modern era – was an expert at administering structures, at providing guidance and regulations.
-The leader of the past was directive.
+The modern era's leader excelled in managing structures and offering guidance and regulations.
+They were commanding.
 “I’ll tell you what to do.
 It’s not your place to ask any questions.”
 He or she knew the answers, sat at the top of the pyramid, and was likely a charismatic person.
 The leaders of the past spent most of their time giving orders and making sure that their subordinates obeyed.
-The leader of the past generated decisions at the top, and through reporting, measurement, and incentive systems, made sure that his or her decisions were implemented throughout the organization.
+Past leaders made top-down decisions, ensuring implementation through reporting, measurement, and incentive systems.
 The leader was the decision-maker, and everyone else was the implementer.
-Information flowed up to the leader, who alone possessed the wisdom, courage, and intellect to synthesize this information and pop out the right decisions.
-The leader was a singular, heroic figure who had the answers and motivated others – through charisma or by threat – to carry out his directives.
+The leader received information and used their wisdom, courage, and intellect to make the right decisions.
+The leader was a unique and inspiring figure who motivated others, either through charisma or intimidation, to follow his commands.
 That’s the image of leadership that many of us carry around with us.

 Today, I want to give you a major transition that you can make to become a twenty-first century leader.
-This transition can be summarized in 5 words:
+This transition can be summarized in 5 words: move from control to collaboration.

-By far, the most important move that you need to make as a 21st century leader is from control to collaboration.
+As a 21st-century leader, the most crucial shift is from control to collaboration.
 Old-style leaders believed that people want and need to be controlled and to have decisions made for them.
 New leaders understand that people want to make their own decisions and have multiple choices.
 The leader understands that they are not a leader of doers; they are a leader of leaders.

 If you watched Survivor II last night, the tribes had to build huts.
 In one tribe, they were lucky enough to have somebody who naturally assumed the mantle of leadership.
 He just began to direct people to do different tasks.
 It just emerged that he was the leader of that tribe.